-The Japanese referred to their test subjects as logs (Maruta in Japanese).
-Many of the victims were Chinese political prisoners or criminals (on trumped up charges) but also included the homeless, mentally ill and many unsuspecting civilians.
+The Japanese referred to their test subjects as Maruta (meaning “logs”).
+Many of the victims were Chinese political prisoners or criminals (on trumped-up charges) but also included the homeless, mentally ill and many unsuspecting civilians.

-The unit wanted a cross section of society to test on, so children, pregnant women and the elderly were all fair game and shown no mercy in the gas chambers or on the dissecting table.
-Although the victims were mostly Chinese (around 70%), Unit 731 also tested on Koreans, Mongolians, Russians and Allied prisoners of war.
+The unit wanted a cross-section of society to test on, so children, pregnant women and the elderly were all fair game and shown no mercy in the gas chambers or on the dissecting table.
+Although the victims were mostly Chinese (around 70%), the Japanese also tested on Koreans, Mongolians, Russians and Allied prisoners of war.

 Shiro Ishii War Crimes Immunity

-During all these terrible experiments, members of Unit 731 would be present and taking copious notes to be written up.
+During all these terrible experiments, soldiers and scientists of the unit would be present and taking copious notes to be written up.
 Copies of these reports can be seen inside the Unit 731 Museum.

 Sometimes called the Auschwitz of the East, Ishii and his unit eclipsed Josef Mengele in depravity and sadism.
 It is said that many of the experiments provided absolutely no military or medical benefit.